nickth3man/mymiamidoctor/memory-bank/decisionLog.md

 ## 2/27/2025 - Website Hosting Provider Selection

 ### Decision
-Selected Vercel as the recommended hosting provider for the MyMiamiDoctor website with a detailed step-by-step implementation plan documented in WEBSITE_HOSTING_PLAN.md.
+Selected Netlify as the recommended hosting provider for the MyMiamiDoctor website with a detailed step-by-step implementation plan documented in WEBSITE_HOSTING_PLAN.md.

 ### Rationale
-1. **Next.js Optimization**:
+1. **Next.js Support**:
-   - Vercel is developed by the same team behind Next.js
-   - Provides optimized deployment and runtime environment specifically for Next.js applications
+   - Good support for Next.js applications with minimal configuration
-   - Automatic handling of server-side rendering (SSR) and API routes
+   - Handles server-side rendering (SSR) and API routes effectively
+   - Automatic build detection for Next.js projects

 2. **Ease of Use**:
-   - Simplest deployment process among all options considered
+   - Simple deployment process with intuitive UI
    - User-friendly dashboard suitable for clients with limited technical experience
    - Seamless GitHub integration for continuous deployment

 3. **Performance and Reliability**:
-   - Global edge network for fast content delivery
+   - Global CDN for fast content delivery
    - Automatic SSL certificate provisioning
    - High reliability and uptime guarantees
    - Built-in analytics and monitoring

 4. **Cost-Effectiveness**:
-   - Pro plan ($20/month) provides all necessary features for a professional healthcare website
+   - Pro plan ($19/month) provides all necessary features for a professional healthcare website
    - No additional costs for SSL certificates or CDN services
    - Predictable pricing model

+5. **Integrated CMS**:
+   - Netlify CMS is already integrated into the project
+   - Seamless content management workflow
+   - Git-based content storage with no additional database required

 ### Alternatives Considered
-1. **Netlify**:
+1. **Vercel**:
-   - Very similar to Vercel in ease of use
+   - Developed by the same team behind Next.js
-   - Requires more configuration for Next.js specific features
+   - Excellent Next.js optimization but similar features to Netlify
-   - Better form handling, but less optimized for Next.js
+   - Slightly higher cost for Pro plan ($20/month)

 2. **DigitalOcean App Platform**:
    - More flexible but requires more technical knowledge